-- a.
-After the Illegal Player makes a play and before the next legal or illegal pitch, before the defense has left the field, and before the umpires have left the game, the Illegal Player Is "Declared Ineligible and the offensive team has the option of: - 1.
-Taking the result of the play, or - 2.
+- 14.7.10.2.6 After the Illegal Player makes a play and before the next legal or illegal pitch, before the defense has left the field, and before the umpires have left the game, the Illegal Player Is "Declared Ineligible and the offensive team has the option of: - 14.7.10.2.6.1.
+Taking the result of the play, or - 14.7.10.2.6.2.
 Having the last batter return and assume the ball and strike count the batter had, prior to the discovery of the Illegal Player.
-Each runner would return to the base occupied prior to the play. - b.
-After a legal or illegal pitch to the next batter, the Illegal Player is "Declared Ineligible", and all play stands.
+Each runner would return to the base occupied prior to the play. - 14.7.10.2.7 After a legal or illegal pitch to the next batter, the Illegal Player is "Declared Ineligible", and all play stands.